Are you wondering how to schedule meetings with investors?

 At each funding round you’ll be going through a variety of these investor meetings.
 They used to be heavily weighted to being in person.
 Even if you had to fly around the world to meet with them.
 Things have changed and more and more of these moments will be online.
 Be sure you are ready.

 Save them and yourself a lot of time and embarrassment by making sure you have done your research upfront.
 Bringing in an investor is way more important than the most important internal hire you will make.
 Be sure you respect that and do your due diligence on them appropriately.

 Know what they are about, and make a shortlist of those who are the best fit for your startup, at this stage.
-The video below might help with figuring out how to find investors for your startup.

 Be sure you are also prepared to tweak your pitch to match them.

 One of the most important factors in this current environment is to be sure your data is up to date.
 A lot has changed.
 Be sure these investors are actively funding, and know what they are funding and how.
 Don’t rely on what you heard last year.
 That may not be true anymore.